magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

     ...))
 ```

-## Start from a test that has to fail
+## TDD Workflow: start from a test that has to fail

-On the client side WUI we want to individually validate an input value
+On the client side WUI we want to individually validate any input value
-as soon as we leave the corresponding input fields (i.e. when the
+as soon as we leave the corresponding field (i.e. when the
 `blur` event is fired) as we already did in a
 [previous tutorial](https://github.com/magomimmo/modern-cljs/blob/master/doc/second-edition/tutorial-12.md)
 with the `email` and `password` input of the `Login Form`: